 \subsection{Previous works}

-The study of Kerr and Kerr-de Sitter spacetimes has been a vast literature, from which we only list a few as examples.
+From the vast literature on the study of wave equations on Kerr and Kerr-de Sitter spacetimes, we only list a few examples.

 The close connection between the normally hyperbolic trapping and Kerr black holes is observed in \cite{wunsch2011resolvent}.
 Then this property is extended to the range $\{|\mk{a}|<\mk{m}\}$ by Dyatlov \cite{dy15}.
-Kerr-de Sitter case with small angular momentum is discussed by Vasy \cite{vasy2013microlocal}.
+The Kerr-de Sitter case with small angular momentum is discussed by Vasy \cite{vasy2013microlocal}.

-Nonnenmacher and Zworski \cite{nonnenmacher2015decay} extended results in \cite{wunsch2011resolvent} with weaker conditions.
+Nonnenmacher and Zworski \cite{nonnenmacher2015decay} extended the results in \cite{wunsch2011resolvent} with weaker conditions.
 Before Hintz's estimates in \cite{hintz2021normally}, Dyatlov \cite{dyatlov2016spectral} obtained the width of the resonance free strip of the modified Laplacian under the same dynamical assumptions.
 Hintz's work can be viewed as a quantitative version of it.
 Vasy \cite{vasy2013microlocal} gave a systematic microlocal treatment of Kerr-de Sitter spacetimes with small angular momentum $\mk{a}$ and obtained an expansion of solutions to wave equations on Kerr-de Sitter spacetimes with terms corresponding to quasinormal modes.
+Recently, this is extended to the full subextremal range (see Section \ref{kds_intro} for its definition) by Petersen and Vasy \cite{petersen2024wave}.
 For the Kerr case ($\Lambda=0$), it is known that results for small $|\mk{a}|$ apply to the full subextremal range.
 See \cite{whiting1989mode}\cite{dafermos2012black}\cite{shlapentokh2015quantitative} and references therein.